ferioss/brainfuck-go/README.md

 go get -u github.com/ferioss/brainfuck-go
 ```

 This interpreter can be used as a library inside a Go code.
-See [usage example](cmd/brainfuck/main.go).
+Custom instructions can be added to extend the Brainfuck language.
+Refer to the [usage example](cmd/brainfuck/main.go).

 To run this project as a standalone executable, use `make run`.
 (See [Makefile](Makefile) for more options)